mapcode-foundation/mapcode-python/README.md

 NLD 49.4V

-For this coordinate there are multiple mapcodes possible, hence providing a territory code can give a different one.
+For this coordinate there are multiple mapcodes possible, hence providing a territory code can give a different result.

 print mapcode.encode_single(41.851944, 12.433114)
 ITA 0Z.0Z